MohanCR97/Udacity-Machine_Learning_Foundation-Nanodegree/Project 4 -Predicting_Boston_Housing_Prices/project_description.md

 ## Project: Predicting Boston Housing Prices

 ## Project Overview
-In this project, you will apply basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
-You will first explore the data to obtain important features and descriptive statistics about the dataset.
-Next, you will properly split the data into testing and training subsets, and determine a suitable performance metric for this problem.
-You will then analyze performance graphs for a learning algorithm with varying parameters and training set sizes.
-This will enable you to pick the optimal model that best generalizes for unseen data.
-Finally, you will test this optimal model on a new sample and compare the predicted selling price to your statistics.
+In this project,i've applied some basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.where first i explored the data to obtain important features and descriptive statistics about the dataset.
+Next,i properly split the data into testing and training subsets, and determined a suitable performance metric for this problem. then analyze performance graphs for a learning algorithm with varying parameters and training set sizes.
+This will enable to pick the optimal model that best generalizes for unseen data.
+Finally,testing of this optimal model on a new sample and compare the predicted selling price to statistics.

 ## Project Highlights
 This project is designed to get you acquainted to working with datasets in Python and applying basic machine learning techniques using NumPy and Scikit-Learn.
 Before being expected to use many of the available algorithms in the sklearn library, it will be helpful to first practice analyzing and interpreting the performance of your model.